MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Datasheet

 \section{Datasheet}

-The datasheet below is derived from the following work \cite{gebru2021datasheets}: \begin{quote} Timnit Gebru, Jamie Morgenstern, Briana Vecchione, Jennifer Wortman Vaughan, Hanna Wallach, Hal Daumé III, and Kate Crawford.
+The datasheet below follows the categories proposed in \cite{gebru2021datasheets}: \begin{quote} Timnit Gebru, Jamie Morgenstern, Briana Vecchione, Jennifer Wortman Vaughan, Hanna Wallach, Hal Daumé III, and Kate Crawford.
 "Datasheets for datasets."
 Communications of the ACM, 2021, 86-92. \end{quote}

-\paragraph{Motivation}
+\subsection{Motivation}

 \begin{itemize}

 \item \textbf{For what purpose was the dataset created?}